tgroshon/tommygroshong.com/content/posts/russia-nato-expansion.md

 The Kosovo War in Serbia begins; lots of ethnic cleansing and other war crimes; super nasty stuff.

-For background, Serbia has been a pseudo-protectorate of Russia for a literally centuries with Russians and Serbians sharing many ethnic and cultural ties.
+For background, Serbia has been a pseudo-protectorate of Russia for literally centuries with Russians and Serbians sharing many ethnic and cultural ties.
 Remember, *World War I* was primarily kicked off when (a) the Austro-Hungarian Empire invaded Serbia in response to Serbian assassination of the Austrian